-We love Hetch Hetchy because it is a "hidden gem" of Yosemite, and you and your kids will be able to explore it with fewer people around no matter when you visit it.
+I love Hetch Hetchy because it is a "hidden gem" of Yosemite, and you and your kids will be able to explore it with fewer people around no matter when you visit it.

 There are many Ranger walks and Talks which teach visitors about the park and are accessible to kids.

 In some of these, you'll walk around, and the Ranger will point out and explain about the area, flora, and fauna.
 Others will allow you to make art while enjoying wine, and others will take you around the historic Ahwahnee Hotel.
 All of them are fun.